tstephen/knowprocess.com/wp-content/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.4.0 - August 22, 2019 =
+* Improvement: Added a MySQL-based configuration and data storage for the WAF to expand the number of hosting environments supported.
+For more detail, see: https://www.wordfence.com/help/firewall/mysqli-storage-engine/
+* Improvement: Updated bundled GeoIP database.
+* Fix: Fixed several console notices when running via the CLI.

 = 7.3.6 - July 31, 2019 =
 * Improvement: Multiple "php.ini file in core directory" issues are now consolidated into a single issue for clearer scan results.